 - Home Price: $157,200 median purchase price; $985 median monthly rent

-- Crime Rate: Safer than 60% of cities in the U.S.
+- Crime Rate: Safer than 76% of Florida cities

 - Unemployment Rate: 3.5%

-Less than an hour west from Tampa bordering the Saint Joseph Sound is Dunedin, one of the cheapest places to live in Florida.
-Not only does the area have budget-friendly homes with waterfront views, but it also has tons of outdoor recreation and amazing restaurants all within biking or walking distance.
-Dunedin is also close to cities like Clearwater, St. Petersburg, and Tampa, so singles and young professionals who want to work in the city or spend the weekend enjoying urban amenities can make quick trips without the high price tag of living there.
+Located on the western edge of the state and bordering the Saint Joseph Sound is Dunedin, one of the best places to live in Florida.
+The city is well known for its Scottish heritage, which is still celebrated today with the annual Dunedin Highland Games & Festival event.
+Not only does this affordable Florida city boast tons of outdoor recreation and amazing restaurants within biking or walking distance—but it also offers stunning budget-friendly homes with waterfront views.
+Dunedin is also close to cities like Clearwater, St. Petersburg, and Tampa, so residents wanting to work in the city or spend the weekend enjoying urban amenities can make quick trips without the high price tag of living there.